WARNING!

 Story

-GK is another shy cat that may be feral or may belong to a neighbor.
+GK was another shy cat that might have been feral or may have belonged to a neighbor.
 GK is short for Gray Kitty.
-She is a generic gray cat.
+She was a generic gray cat.
 She used to run at first sight of any human but started to come around after Tippy ate.
 Then, she and Tippy became buddies, and she all of a sudden on 3/1/01, came to eat as soon as I put the bowl down.
 She then let me pet her and even pick her up.
-I verified that she is a female.
+I verified that she was a female.
 She was quiet and ignored me but let me pet her while she ate.
-Tippy lets her eat the best food first before he eats.
-On 3/10/01, I felt GK's front paws, and she is declawed.
+Tippy let her eat the best food first before he ate.
+On 3/10/01, I felt GK's front paws, and she was declawed.
 For an indoor cat, declawing is cruel but for an outdoor cat, I believe it to be unconscionable.
-By April of 2001, she hangs around a lot and runs up to me for food and attention.
-If I pet her when she is not eating, she nips at me.
+By April of 2001, she hung around a lot and ran up to me for food and attention.
+If I pet her when she was not eating, she nipped at me.
 That is pretty common in declawed cats.
 Finally, in May of 2001, I brought her to the vet.
-She said that GK is 3 to 4 years old, spayed, and declawed.
+She said that GK was 3 to 4 years old, spayed, and declawed.
 She got her shots.
-Now, she does come to me some times and likes attention.
-She is actually very sweet most of the time!
-Samantha does not like her though, and they have stare downs.
-GK is now pretty much my cat!
-I have put collars on her but she keeps losing them.
-By 10/8/01, GK is around most of the time and likes me (purring and rubbing) but she gets stalked by Samantha most of the time.
-In the winter of 2002, GK now spends cold nights in the basement.
-Saman is then locked up in a dog crate because they fight.
-GK has turned into a sweetie.
-She sometimes nips for no reason but my cousin picked her up in March of 2002 when I was not around and GK did not try to hurt her at all.
+She did come to me some times and liked attention.
+She was actually very sweet most of the time (boy, would that change!)!
+Samantha did not like her though, and they had stare downs.
+GK was now pretty much my cat!
+I put collars on her but she kept losing them.
+By 10/8/01, GK was around most of the time and liked me (purring and rubbing) but she got stalked by Samantha most of the time.
+In the winter of 2002, GK now spent cold nights in the basement.
+Saman was then locked up in a dog crate because they fought.
+GK turned into a sweetie (reading this on 3/29/19 as I put her web page in to the past tense, I actually cannot believe that I ever called GK a sweetie because she was never affectionate later in life).
+She sometimes nipped for no reason but my cousin picked her up in March of 2002 when I was not around, and GK did not try to hurt her at all.
 She even played with a necklace with her even though she had never seemed interested in playing with me.
 I guess it is just something about kids (my cousin is 16 years younger than I)!

 Here is another photo of GK in June of 2001.